COGS18/COGS18.github.io/assets/intro/syllabus.md

 - **been stuck on something for a while (>30min) and aren't even really sure where to start** - Programming can be frustrating and it may not always be obvious what is going wrong or why something isn't working.
 That's OK - we've all been there!
 IF you are stuck, you can and should reach out for help, even if you aren't exactly sure what your specific question is.
 To determine when to reach out, consider the 2-hour rule.
 This rule states that if you are stuck, work on that problem for an hour.
 Then, take a 30 minute break and do something else.
 When you come back after your break, try for another 30 minutes or so to solve your problem.
 If you are still completely stuck, stop and contact us (office hours, post on Piazza).
 If you don't have a specific question, include the information you have (what you're stuck on, the code you've been trying that hasn't been happening, and/or the error messages you've been getting).
 - **questions about course logistics** - first, check the syllabus.
 If you can't find the answer there, first ask a classmate.
 If still unsure, post on Piazza.
 - **questions about a grade** - Post on Piazza with "regrades" tag in a private post to "Instructors & TAs".
-- **something super cool to share related to class or want to talk about a topic in further depth** - feel free to email Professor Ellis (sellis@ucsd.edu) or come to office hours.
+- **something super cool to share related to class or want to talk about a topic in further depth** - feel free to email the professor or come to office hours.
 Be sure to include COGS18 in the email subject line and your full name in your message.
 - **some feedback about the course you want to share anonymously** - If you've been offended by an example in class, really liked or disliked a lesson, or wish there were something covered in class that wasn't but would rather not share this publicly, etc., please fill out the [anonymous Google Form](https://goo.gl/forms/2nXnDNbgYuS1OsGF2)\*

 \*This form can be taken down at any time if it's not being used for its intended purpose; however, you all will be notified should that happen.